 You'll be able to set your own rates for the work you complete.
-You may choose to charge by the hour, the day or the project, depending on the nature of your work and which payment method is more cost efficient.
+You may charge by the hour, day or project, depending on the nature of your work and which payment method is most cost efficient.

 For instance, you may be able to complete a high-quality project in a short space of time, which if you're charging by the hour leaves you at risk of undervaluing your work.
-On the other hand, if you've completed a project for a client and they decide it needs reworking, imposing an hourly rate means you'll be compensated for the extra time you put in.
+On the other hand, if you've completed a project for a client and they decide it needs changing, working to an hourly rate means you'll be compensated for the extra time you put in.

 As you gain experience in completing work and collaborating with clients you'll gain a better understanding of how much to charge certain clients for certain projects.
 With this experience you'll also be able to charge more for your services.

-The Society for Editors and Proofreaders (SFEP) has issued a guide of suggested minimum hourly rates freelance writers can expect to negotiate from.
-As of March 2017, a freelance copywriter should aim to charge at least £27.15 per hour, while freelance editors doing substantial rewriting and development can realistically charge £31.30 per hour.
+For example, the Society for Editors and Proofreaders (SFEP) has issued a guide of suggested minimum rates freelance writers can expect to negotiate from.
+As of March 2018, a freelance copywriter should aim to charge at least £28.30 per hour, while freelance editors doing substantial rewriting and development can realistically charge £32.60 per hour.

 Find out more